Information for Students

 Remember - you don’t need a confirmed place at university to apply.
 Apply with your preferred choice, you can change details later if necessary.

 Applications for student finance can take up to 6 weeks to process.
-To ensure funds are in place for the start of your course. the deadline for applying is 22 May 2020 so apply NOW!
+To ensure funds are in place for the start of your course. the deadline for applying is usually in May if your course is due to start in September.

 For more information or to apply for student finance go to www.gov.uk/studentfinance